GabeScott/standard-works-vault/General Conference/2001 October - Prayer.md

 # Prayer

-*By Henry B. Eyring - Of the Quorum of the Twelve Apostles*
+By Elder Henry B. Eyring - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2001 General Conference*

+>*With … faith, we will be able to pray for what we want and appreciate whatever we get.
+Only with that faith will we pray with the diligence God requires.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/10/prayer?lang=eng)